Cleaning A Telescope Lens

 If you are satisfied with how clean the lens is now the dust has been blown off, stop here.
 If not, it's time to remove the more stubborn grime!

-For this, you should use a very soft brush, like the one included in our very own telescope cleaning kit.
+For this, you should use a very soft brush, like the one included in this telescope cleaning kit.

 The brush should be kept in a bag when not in use, so that it doesn't collect its own dust.
 As an added precaution, use the air blower to clear dust off the brush after you've used it.